aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 > - MySQL and MariaDB: `SET ROLE`, `USE`, `RESET CONNECTION`, and JDBC
 >   `Connection.setCatalog(...)`.
 >
-> Operations such as callable statements, dynamic SQL, batches, user variables, executable
+> Recognized opaque or unsupported operations—including PostgreSQL `set_config(...)`, qualified
+> custom settings, `CALL`/`DO`, MySQL/MariaDB user variables and dynamic `EXECUTE`, executable
-> comments, custom settings, and temporary-object creation are handled conservatively by disabling
+> comments, batches, and temporary-object creation—conservatively disable remote caching.
-> remote caching when the plugin recognizes them.
-However, state changes hidden inside SQL
-> functions, stored procedure internals, connection initialization SQL, target-driver-specific
+> However, state changes hidden inside SQL functions, stored procedure internals, connection
-> APIs, or other mechanisms may not be observable by the plugin.
+> initialization SQL, target-driver-specific APIs, or other mechanisms may not be observable by
+> the plugin.
 >
 > If query visibility depends on state outside the documented PostgreSQL role/search-path state or
 > MySQL/MariaDB account/role/database state, do not cache those queries.
-Applications remain
-> responsible for enforcing tenant isolation at the database and application layers.
+Use outside these
+> documented paths is unsupported.
+Applications that do so accept the risk that cached results
+> could be reused across tenant contexts and must not rely on this feature as an authorization
+> boundary.

 > [!WARNING]
 > Cache hits do not query the database to revalidate authorization.
 External changes such as